Mt Antero Standard Route Guide

 Mt Columbia Fast Facts

 If you have a 2WD car you’ll need to park at the lower trailhead.
 If not, you can continue further up the mountain.
 Near 10,850′ you’ll come upon a creek crossing to cross either way.
 Head left carefully, taking extra care in spring and early summer when the water runs high.

 Continue past tree line as you begin to climb the slope of Mt Antero using the road’s series of switchbacks.
 Fight the temptation to cut these switchbacks as it degrades the alpine terrain.

 Here you can see a view above you of the switchbacks yet to come, with the summit beyond.
 While the switchbacks are long, the slope is gradual making for a reasonable elevation gain, versus something extremely steep.
 Take care for jeeps and trucks passing by in these higher sections.

 Once you make it to the ridge, follow the road around the Point that lies in front you (which isn’t Antero, but a false summit).
 This is a good place to stop for a weather check to make sure things are clear enough to continue.

-This picture shows you the route from the ridge line onward.
 After heading around the point, ascend a series of switchbacks up to the final ridge where the road will finally sputter out.